Year of 1000km

 About testing the platform

-Lee Haines founded Year of 1000km to bridge the gaps in the fitness and wellbeing apps space.
+Lee Haines founded the Year of 1000km to bridge the gaps in the fitness and wellbeing apps space.
 In 2021 he reached out with a request to test the beta website because he needed UX research-led recommendations for product development.

 3 Health-related activities